human-conditions/yodrew.github.io-original/_pages/presale.md

 - relief, rest, and recovery from distress, exhaustion, and illness
 - natural healing from major trauma, the cause of human suffering and problems
 - recovery of the lost self
-- restoration of personal power
+- restoration of personal power, the condition of political freedom

 My readers and I have glimpsed these benefits in our preliminary retreats.
 To realize them fully requires a self-supporting, organized team.
 Therefore...